HOPE-Model-Project/HOPE/docs/src/PCM_inputs.md

 ## linedata

-This is the input dataset for existing transmission lines, indicating transmission capacity limit for each cross zone transmission line.
+This is the input dataset for transmission lines, indicating transmission capacity limit for each cross zone transmission line.

 ---
 |**Column Name** | **Description**|